Historical picture: trends in work-related ill health and workplace injury in Great Britain

 Workplace injuries

 Over the long-term the number of fatal injuries to employees has substantially reduced.
 There has also been a large reduction in non-fatal injuries.
-Prior to the coronavirus pandemic the rate of self-reported non-fatal injury to workers showed a generally downward trend and the current rate is similar to the 2018/19 pre-coronavirus levels.
-Likewise, for RIDDOR reported injuries prior to the coronavirus pandemic the rate of non-fatal injury to employees reported by employers showed a downward trend though the current rate is below the pre-coronavirus levels.
+Prior to the coronavirus pandemic the rate of self-reported non-fatal injury to workers showed a generally downward trend and the current rate is similar to the 2018/19 pre-coronavirus level.
+Likewise for RIDDOR reported injuries, prior to the coronavirus pandemic the rate of non-fatal injury to employees reported by employers showed a downward trend and the current rate is below the 2018/19 pre-coronavirus level.

 Work-related illness

-Prior to the coronavirus pandemic, the rate of total self-reported work-related illness (includes both new and long-standing cases), particularly musculoskeletal disorders, had declined from the level seen in the 1990s.
+The rate of total self-reported work-related ill health (including both new and long-standing cases) has declined from the level seen in the 1990s, but in the recent years prior to the coronavirus pandemic had been broadly flat.
+The rate of self-reported work-related musculoskeletal disorders has similarly reduced since the 1990s, though continued to show a generally downward trend in the recent years prior to the pandemic.
 In contrast, the rate of self-reported work-related stress, depression or anxiety had shown signs of increasing in the recent years prior to the coronavirus pandemic, having been broadly flat since around 1998/99.

-The rate of total self-reported work-related illness was higher in 2021/22 than the 2018/19 pre-coronavirus level, driven by a higher rate of self-reported work-related stress, depression or anxiety.
-For self-reported work-related musculoskeletal disorders, the rate in 2021/22 was broadly similar to the 2018/19 pre-coronavirus level.
+The rate of total self-reported work-related illness was higher in 2022/23 than the 2018/19 pre-coronavirus level, driven by a higher rate of self-reported work-related stress, depression or anxiety.
+For self-reported work-related musculoskeletal disorders, the rate in 2022/23 was similar to the 2018/19 pre-coronavirus level.

 More information